adub08/OpenWeather32/README.md

 - Based around a NodeMCU ESP32
 - Designed to work with ESPHome
 - 5V OR 6.5 - 32V DC input (when populated with TSR12450)
+- Optional dedicated Voltage regulator for QWIIC/Grove i2c bus for a high number of QWIIC devices
 - QWIIC compatible (Dedicated i2c Bus-A)
 - Grove compatible (Dedicated i2c Bus-A)
 - Mosfet controlled pump or solenoid output